team-dev-docs/spriteai-dev-docs/docs/Sprite methods and Functions/Remove Background Color from Images.md

 High Level

-This is an asynchronous function that removes the background color from an image.
-It's part of our Node.js SDK, which you can install from NPM and import from the `sprite` object like this:
+This function is part of our Node.js SDK, which you can install from NPM and import from the `sprite` object as follows:

 ```javascript
 import { sprite } from 'sprite'